 We may earn money or products from the companies mentioned in this post.

 Welcome friends!
 You’ve clearly had a few thoughts on joining LuLaRoe!
 Woo-hoo!!
-I was in your shoes 18 months ago when I had my first thoughts that I should join LuLaRoe.
+I was in your shoes over 3 years ago when I had my first thoughts that I should join LuLaRoe.
 And while this business has been a challenge at times, it’s been one of the best decisions I’ve ever made.
 Now, I’m not trying to feed you a line of bull, but I’ve made some amazing friendships, found myself again, and have found a job that truly pays me what I’m worth.
 When was the last time that you had a job that you felt paid you what you’re truly worth?
 Think about that for a second.
 Now, if you’re seriously considering becoming a LuLaRoe retailer, here are a few things to think about first.

 Three Things To Consider:

 - Time.
 A lot of people will tell you how easy this business is.
 Friend, sometimes it is.
 And then other days I have to shut the door to my LuLa-Room and walk away for a bit.
 But trust me, the good outweighs the bad.
 (HERE is another post about this.
 I’m just full of them!)
 You will get as much out of this business as you put in.
 If you want to make a full-time income, it does take a full-time effort.
 This isn’t a get rich quick set-up.
 But, I do have the flexibility to set my own schedule, and I love that!

 - Space.
 Surprise!
 You’re thinking about joining an inventory-based business.
 This stuff takes up space.
 Just be prepared that if you don’t have a dedicated space for your inventory that it will take over your house.
 I first started out using our spare bedroom.
 I outgrew that space within the first eight months, so I ended up finishing our basement.
 I’ve heard from a lot of retailers how they aren’t prepared for the amount of space their inventory needs.